tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

     gulp init

 ### Build data and images
-This needs to be done once on initial set-up, and again anytime you edit the files in src/data.
+This needs to be done once on initial set-up, and again anytime you edit the files in data.

     gulp build
     gulp datagen